 The Best Laid Plans of Mice and Men

 I believe I know about mice.
-To thwart a mouse you must place all desirable mouse food in a sack and hang it high.
+To thwart a mouse, if there are no bear boxes available, you must place all desirable mouse food in a sack and hang it high.
 If you stay in the same place two nights in a row be wary.
 Your average mouse will have located your stuff the first night.
 Be cool; be clever; be crafty.
 Fool him by storing your pack and your food in a new spot the second night.
 I speak from experience.
 At Carmanah a mouse chewed through the canvas of my pack to reach some overlooked trail mix.
 Trail mix is very desirable mouse food.

 On the athletic ability of mice